Benjeil Z. Edghill, MD, CHAIR

-Chasidy D. Singleton, MD, CHAIR
+Chasidy D. Singleton, MD, Financial Chair and Past Chair

 Dr. Chasidy Singleton is an Honors graduate of Vanderbilt University, received her Medical Doctorate and completed ophthalmology residency at Vanderbilt.
 She has remained in Nashville as a Comprehensive Ophthalmologist, where she is the medical director and chief of Ophthalmology at the city’s county hospital, Nashville General Hospital at Meharry campus.
 Her passion is to eliminate disparities in eye care through her service to the indigent and underserved populations in Nashville.